TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- TCU has combined with its opponents to put up more than 60.5 points just two times this season.
+- TCU has combined with its opponents to score more than 60.5 points just twice this year.

 - Saturday's total is 10.1 points lower than the two team's combined 70.6 points per game average.

-- The 58.1 combined points per game that these two squads have allowed this season are 2.4 fewer than the 60.5 over/under in this contest.
+- The 58.1 combined points per game that these two squads have allowed this season are 2.4 fewer than the 60.5 total in this contest.

-- The Horned Frogs and their opponents score an average of 59.2 points per game, 1.3 fewer than Saturday's total.
+- Horned Frogs games have an average total of 59.2 points this season, 1.3 fewer than Saturday's over/under.

-- The 60.5 total in this game is 2.8 points higher than the 57.7 average total in Red Raiders games this season.
+- The 60.5 over/under in this game is 2.8 points above the 57.7 average total in Red Raiders games this season.

 TCU Stats and Trends